Vector Similarity: Going Beyond Full-Text Search | Qdrant

 • Introduce additional complexity to the system.

-Qdrant, on the contrary, puts vector similarity in the center of it’s API and architecture, such that it allows us to move towards a new stack of vector-native operations.
+Qdrant, on the contrary, puts vector similarity in the center of its API and architecture, such that it allows us to move towards a new stack of vector-native operations.
 We believe that this is the future of vector databases, and we are excited to see what new use-cases will be unlocked by these techniques.